Updated on August 3, 2022

 Protecting Yourself From Bed Bug Bites

 In the event you’ve identified there are bed bugs in your room (and not a look-alike critter), there are a few things you can do to reduce the risk of being bitten.
-While these won’t stop the bugs, they can be a good stop-gap until you can perform a bedroom clear-out.
+While these won’t stop the bugs, they can be a good stop-gap until you can eliminate the infestation.

 Read Also: Does Rubbing Alcohol Kill Bed Bugs?